zamijahtomp/ai110-module1show-gameglitchinvestigator-starter/README.md

 ## 📝 Document Your Experience

 - [x] Describe the game's purpose.

+Game Glitch Investigator is a number guessing game.
+Choose your level of difficulty and guess the number!

 - [x] Detail which bugs you found.

+There were a lot of numerical errors.
+The difficulty ranges were mixed up, as were the number of attempts, and the proper values weren't being displayed in a lot of places.

 - [x] Explain what fixes you applied.

+Just a lot of swapping, it seemed values were correct but some things were in the wrong spot or hardcoded, like the number of attempts for each difficulty

 ## 📸 Demo Walkthrough